congma/pysrun/README.en.markdown

 It does not depend on whether the system is 32- or 64-bit.

-Python version 2.7 is recommended.
+Python version 2.7 is required for the newest version.

 ## BACKGROUND INFORMATION